Should You Co-Sign a Lease on a Rental?

 - Based on my current level of income, do I have the financial ability to be able to cover someone else’s rent payment if they are unable to cover it?

-- Do I actually want to carry the financial responsibility of potentially having to cover someone else’s rent if they do not come through on their rent payment or cause damage to a rental?
+- Do I want to carry the financial responsibility of potentially having to cover someone else’s rent if they do not come through on their rent payment or cause damage to a rental?

 - Do you want to take the risk of potentially having your credit score affected by delayed or unpaid rent payments or unpaid damage charges?